zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 Dr. Bill Hettler is often credited with creating the first widely adopted version of the Wellness Wheel in the late 1970s.
 - Other wellness experts have expanded upon Dr. Hettler's original model of 6 aspects
+- If you feel like you've seen a lot of different wellness wheels, it's probably because you have.
 ---
 background-image: url(images/wheels/ww7.png)
 background-size: cover